 Intellectual Engagement: Your presence and participation is essential to your success in this course, and to the success of the course as a whole.
-Discussion of assigned texts forms a core aspect of this class.
+Discussion of assigned texts forms a core aspect of this seminar.
 As a result, the intellectual engagement grade extends beyond mere attendance to emphasize engagement with course materials.
-Attendance is only a necessary pre-condition for this engagement, not a measure of it.
+Attendance is only a necessary precondition for this engagement, not a measure of it.
 Intellectual engagement will be measured by the extent to which you come to class prepared and are willing and able to discuss the assigned readings.
 For each class meeting, you should be prepared with questions, comments and observations about the assigned readings and discussion topics.
-Notecards will be required for each class for this purpose.
-Please see the "Participation and Presence in Class" below for more information.
 Regular attendance is required, and frequent, unexcused absences will result in a grade penalty.
-Use of cell phones, PDA'S, and laptops will also result in a grade penalty.
+Use of cell phones, PDA'S, any electronic devices, and laptops will also result in a grade penalty.